S3-working-group/s3-practical-guide/docs/all.md

 A circle:

 -   may be permanent or temporary
--   may be <dfn data-info="Self-Organization: Any activity or process through which people organize their day-to-day work without the influence of an external agent, and within constraints defined through governance.
-In any organization or team, self-organization and external influence co-exist.">self-organizing</dfn>
+-   may be <dfn data-info="Self-Organization: Any activity or process through which people organize work.
+Self-organization happens within the constraints of a domain, but without the direct influence of  external agents.
+In any organization or team, self-organization co-exists with external influence (e.g. external objections or governance decisions that affect the domain).">self-organizing</dfn>
--   is accountable for its own development and its body of <dfn data-info="Agreement: An agreed upon guideline, process, protocol or policy designed to guide the flow of value.">agreements</dfn>
+-   is responsible for its own development and its body of <dfn data-info="Agreement: An agreed upon guideline, process, protocol or policy designed to guide the flow of value.">agreements</dfn>

 -   **semi-autonomous:**
     -   A circle's members act within the constraints of their <dfn data-info="Domain: A distinct area of influence, activity and decision making within an organization.">domain</dfn>.
     -   Each circle can create <dfn data-info="Value: The importance, worth or usefulness of something in relation to a driver.
-Also "a principle of some significance that guides behavior" (mostly used as plural, "values", or "organizational values").">value</dfn> autonomously.
+Also &quot;a principle of some significance that guides behavior&quot; (mostly used as plural, &quot;values&quot;, or &quot;organizational values&quot;).">value</dfn> autonomously.
 -   **self-governing:**
     -   A circle's members continuously decide together what to do to account for their domain, and set constraints on how and when things will be done.
 -  **equivalence of circle members:**